morgsweber/OSProject/README.md

 ##### About the project

-This repository was created to develop a university work on Operations Systems.
+This repository was created to develop a university work on Operational Systems.
 It was developed:
 - some programs with low-level instructions
     - the programs are defined in Programs.java and the 'pc' is one incompleted program